IgniteUI/igniteui-docfx/en/components/navdrawer.md

 }
 ```

-In order to add elements to our navigation drawer and be able to select them, our typescript file should look like this:
+To add elements to our navigation drawer and be able to select them, our typescript file should look like this:

 ```ts
 /* app.component.ts */